 http://www.fishingaround-scotland.com/riveresk.htm

 The river Esk runs from the North Esk reservoir down the Pentland hills in to Penicuik then onto Dalkieth then flows to Musselburgh where it meets the Firth of Forth.
 The river was once full of trout and slamon the latter many years ago.
 Through the years the esk served the papermaking mills of Penicuik and surrounding area.
 The mills have long gone and it seems so have many of the fish.
 The river was fished for trout by man and boy for many years, it was then stocked with brown trout by the Eskvally Angling Association.
+Many areas of the river have under gone redevelopment seeing housing built on the banks of the river where the mills used to employ many people as the area developed sadly the river banks did not, now many parts of the river are hidden by over grown trees and under growth.
+Even the foot bridge that lead you into the braes at Penicuik has long gone.
+Foot paths have been made along parts of the river but most of them follow the old Penicuik Railway line which used to link Penicuik to Roslin Rosewell Bonnyrigg and Dalkeith.

 The river has been subject to pollution in the past years and a land slip a few years ago was the last time pollution entered this once fine river.
 Now that the pollution which we believe was lime that polluted the river has been washed out, by the several winter spates the river is once again starting to look clean and fresh.
 What it needs now is for some volunteers to make access to the areas to allow fishing to recommence on the river.
 Who knows possibly in years to come salmon ladders may be erected on the few weirs that prevent them from returning to the once happy spawning grounds.
 How ever getting access to the river and stocking it with trout would be a start and possibly bring anglers back to the banks of the river Esk.
 This would require the co opperation of land owners and the District Council.